kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 We haven't yet employed multithreading in any way, but already we have the benefits of running coroutines concurrently!

-It's very easy to change this code to run "contributors" coroutines on different threads from the common thread pool.
+It's very easy for us to change this code to run "contributors" coroutines on different threads from the common thread pool.
 Specify `Dispatchers.Default` as the context argument for the `async` function:

 ```kotlin